 Recovering Rare Species

 Fairchild plays an important role in the conservation of South Florida's endangered plants through our research with rare plant introductions.
 We have the combination of factors needed to carry out reintroductions: horticultural facilities, a large base of volunteer labor, and scientific expertise.
 Fairchild maintains conservation collections to conserve and augment natural populations of endangered and threatened species.
-Within the past two decades, we have conducted 32 reintroductions of 11 species, in collaboration with land managers at our partner agencies.
+Within the past 22 years, we have facilitated 71 reintroductions of 19 species, in collaboration with land managers at our partner agencies.
 We design some reintroductions as experiments, so that while we are returning a native species to a natural area, we are also learning about its ecology and biology.
 Please read about some of our specific plant reintroductions below.

 Beach jacquemontia (Jacquemontia reclinata)